mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 IP-Address is a Item Structured Header {{RFC8941}}.
 Its value MUST be an String contain an IP address or IP range of the same IP version as indicated in the IP-Version header.
-The address must be specified in the format spectified by TBD.
+The address must be specified in the format specified by TBD.

 This header is used to request the use of a certain IP address or IP address range.
 If the IP-Address header is not presented, the proxy is